MicrosoftDocs/cpp-docs/docs/porting/overview-of-potential-upgrade-issues-visual-cpp.md

  One example of a common compiler error you might see when upgrading is when a non-const argument is passed to a const parameter.
 Older versions of Visual C++ did not always flag this as an error.
 For more information, see [The compiler's more strict conversions](porting-guide-spy-increment.md#stricter_conversions).

- For more information on specific conformance improvements, see [Visual C++ change history 2003 – 2015](visual-cpp-change-history-2003-2015.md) and [C++ conformance improvements in Visual Studio 2017](../cpp-conformance-improvements-2017.md).
+ For more information on specific conformance improvements, see [Visual C++ change history 2003 - 2015](visual-cpp-change-history-2003-2015.md) and [C++ conformance improvements in Visual Studio 2017](../cpp-conformance-improvements-2017.md).

 ## Errors involving \<stdint.h> integral types
  The \<stdint.h> header defines typedefs and macros that, unlike built-in integral types, are guaranteed to have a specified length on all platforms.
 Some examples are uint32_t and int64_t.
 Visual C++ added \<stdint.h> in Visual Studio 2010.
 Code that was written before 2010 might have provided private definitions for those types and those definitions might not always be consistent with the \<stdint.h> definitions.

  If the error is C2371, and a stdint type is involved, it probably means that the type is defined in a header either in your code or a third-party lib file.
 When upgrading, you should eliminate any custom definitions of \<stdint.h> types, but first compare the custom definitions to the current standard definitions to ensure you are not introducing new problems.

- You can press F12 “Go to Definition” to see where the type in question is defined.
+ You can press F12 **Go to Definition** to see where the type in question is defined.

  The [/showIncludes](../build/reference/showincludes-list-include-files.md) compiler option can be useful here.
-In the Property Pages dialog box for your project, open the **C/C++**, **Advanced** page and set **Show Includes** to “Yes”.
+In the Property Pages dialog box for your project, open the **C/C++**, **Advanced** page and set **Show Includes** to **Yes**.
 Then rebuild your project and see the list of #includes in the output window.
 Each header is indented under the header that includes it.

 ## Errors involving CRT functions
  Many changes have been made to the C runtime over the years.
 Many secure versions of functions have been added, and some have been removed.
 Also, as described earlier in this article, Microsoft’s implementation of the CRT was refactored in Visual Studio 2015 into new binaries and associated .lib files.